Factor Investing Explained: How to Systematically Beat the Market

 A private investor used a "Magic Formula" style approach (pioneered by Joel Greenblatt) combined with a Momentum overlay.
 By screening for high Earnings Yield and high Return on Capital, then only buying those in an uptrend, they achieved a 22% CAGR over 7 years.
 The key was the systematic rebalancing every 6 months, which removed the "fear of selling" winners and the "hope of recovery" for losers.

-Factor Implementation Guide
+Factor Implementation

-Value FCF Yield / EV/EBITDA VTV (Vanguard Value) Long-term outperformance
+Value FCF Yield VTV (Vanguard) Long-term growth

-Size Market Capitalization IJR (iShares Core S&P Small-Cap) Higher growth potential
+Size Market Cap IJR (iShares) Higher potential

 One of the biggest traps is Data Mining.
 If you test enough variables, you will eventually find a "factor" that worked in the past but has no economic logic (e.g., "stocks that rise when it rains in New York").
 Ensure your chosen factors have a robust academic foundation.
 If there isn't a behavioral or risk-based reason for the premium to exist, it likely won't persist in the future.